USS Bunker Hill (CV-17): 1943–1944

 Bunker Hill went on to air raids on Kavieng in support of the amphibious landings in the Bismarck Archipelago (25 December 1943, 1 January, and 4 January 1944); air raids in the Marshall Islands (29 January – 8 February); the large-scale carrier air raids on Truk Atoll (17–18 February), during which eight Japanese warships were sunk; and air raids on the Marianas Islands (Guam, Saipan, and Tinian) (23 February).
 Bunker Hill returned to Hawaii (28 February – 4 March 1944), and completed voyage repairs and upkeep while in dry dock at Pearl Harbor Navy Yard (6–9 March).
 At this time, CAG-17 detached from the carrier, which subsequently took on the newly formed CVG-8, along with four night fighting Hellcats of VF(N)-76.
 During 15–20 March, Bunker Hill steamed for Majuro, Marshall Islands.
 At this point, CVG-8 reported 41 F6F-3s of VF-8, 32 SB2C-1Cs of VB-8, 22 TBF-1Cs of VT-8, and a flag F6F-3 on board, along with the four F6F-3Ns.

 Subsequent combat operations included air raids on Palau, Yap, Ulithi, and Woleai in the Palau Islands (30 March – 1 April); raids in support of the U.S. Army landings around Hollandia (21–28 April); air raids on Truk, Satawan, and Ponape in the Caroline Islands (29 April – 1 May), and combat operations in the Marianas in support of the amphibious landings on Saipan and Guam (12 June – 10 August), including the titanic Battle of the Philippine Sea, just west of the Marianas.
 On 19 June 1944, during the opening phases of the landings in the Marianas, Bunker Hill was damaged when the explosion of a Japanese aerial bomb scattered shrapnel fragments across the decks and the sides of the aircraft carrier.
 Two sailors were killed, and about 80 more were wounded.
-Bunker Hill continued to fight, with her antiaircraft fire shooting down a few IJN warplanes.
-During the Battle of the Philippine Sea, about 476 Japanese warplanes were destroyed, nearly all of them shot down by Navy F6F Hellcats, such as those carried by Bunker Hill.
+Bunker Hill continued to fight, with her antiaircraft fire shooting down a few IJN aircraft.
+During the Battle of the Philippine Sea, about 476 Japanese aircraft were destroyed, nearly all of them shot down by Navy F6F Hellcats, such as those carried by Bunker Hill.
 During September, Bunker Hill carried out air raids in the western Caroline Islands, and then she and her task force steamed north to launch air raids on Luzon, Formosa, and Okinawa, through early November.